 If a team was in a playoff spot, they were grouped as a playoff team.

-In order to accurately represent each team’s fan base, we set out to collected at least 32 respondents for each team.
+To accurately represent each team’s fan base, we set out to collected at least 32 respondents for each team.
 Most teams reached or surpassed this number, however, the Toronto Raptors, Oklahoma City Thunder, and New Orleans Pelicans had 29, 26, and 25 respondents, respectively.
-It it possible that with more respondents for each team, we could have gained more insight into this population.
-Our surveys also relies on self report.
-There are many issues with self reported data.
+It is possible that with more respondents for each team, we could have gained more insight into this population.
+Our surveys also rely on self-report.
+There are many issues with self-reported data.
 These issues include, but are not limited to: selective memory, telescoping, attribution, and exaggeration.

 Do you know an NBA fan who tends to overdo it on the drinks while watching the game?
-They may benefit from this reading this study.
-We grant you permission to use this project’s information and graphics for noncommercial use.
-Just don’t forget to link back to this page to give the authors proper credit.
+They may benefit from reading this study.
+We permit you to use this project’s information and graphics for noncommercial use.
+Just don’t forget to link back to this page to give the author proper credit.